Varicose Vein Treatment

 Ultrasound ‘duplex’ scan

 The introduction of vascular ultrasound (a duplex scan) has been a game changer for patients in terms of the quality of treatment they can expect to receive.
 Visible varicose veins are just the tip of the iceberg; the ultrasound scan looks at everything else.
 Improvements in diagnostic assessment have been central to explaining why traditional surgery did not provide consistent results.
-The surgeon simply didn’t have a sufficiently accurate map or any way of knowing that all the necessary vein had been removed
+The surgeon simply didn’t have a sufficiently accurate map or any way of knowing that all the necessary veins had been removed.

 Ultrasound provides that detailed map of the venous system, specifically the size and location of problems in the veins.
 The scan also confirms the health of the deep vein system.
 This is important because if there is a blockage or damage in the deep veins it may alter treatment plans for the superficial veins.